gitbls/sdm/Docs/Disk-Encryption.md

   * Clear encryption-in-progress flag
 * **System reboots automatically** for a normal system boot
 * Boot process in initramfs unlocks the rootfs
-  * There is a prompt if password is enabled
+  * There is a prompt if passphrase is enabled
   * The system will look for the keyfile (if enabled) on an attached USB disk device.
 It can be plugged in at any time
 * After startup completes deferred plugins will run because the encryption-in-progress flag is clear
 * One of the deferred plugins is `cryptpart`, which